22 December 2012 Fenton Zawiya, Michigan

 Every one of us around the world, in general, Muslim and non-Muslim, have something in common: everyone is trying to eliminate as much as possible from this problem that is facing everyone, that comes on all of us without distinguishing the child, adult, young and old, at any time in our lives.
 People only have a basic understanding that this is a common issue, but they cannot determine when it comes and when it goes.
 When it comes, it comes suddenly and when it goes, it goes slowly and then disappears.
 So all people share this issue of sickness, from the time of Sayyidina Adam (a) up to today and until Judgment Day.

-Sickness hits everyone; there is not a single person safe from either physical or spiritual sickness and both require an expert to eliminate it from the person under its influence, who tries to lower it as much as possible.
-Many people recover from physical sickness and some might not recover.
-Similarly, regarding spiritual sickness that concerns the soul, some people might recover from it and some might not.
+Sickness hits everyone; there is not a single person safe from either physical or spiritual sickness, and both require an expert to eliminate it from the person under its influence who tries to reduce it as much as possible.
+Many people recover from physical sickness and some might not.
+Similarly, regarding spiritual sickness which concerns the soul, some people might recover from it and some might not.

 Which is more difficult, physical sickness or spiritual sickness?
 Spiritual sickness is more difficult to treat and not everyone can be cured from it.
-On the other hand, physical sickness might look more difficult and in reality many get cured from it, although some cannot.
-So in that case, for physical sickness people must go to a wise person, if you want to call him a doctor, and for spiritual sickness you might call him a guide, in order to try to eliminate as much as possible.
+On the other hand, physical sickness might look more difficult and in reality many get cured from it, although some don't.
+To treat physical sickness, people must go to a wise person, a doctor, and for spiritual sickness you must go to a guide, in order to try to eliminate as much as possible.

-If someone comes to you with his story about his sickness, what do you want to do?
-For us and most people, they don't go that route, they go a different route, but really if we are mu’min and believe in Allah (swt) and His Prophet (s) we go the route that Holy Qur'an and the hadith of the Prophet (s) has encouraged us.
+If someone comes to you details of his sickness, what do you want to do?
+For us and most people, they don't go that route, they go a different route, but really if we are mu’min and believe in Allah (swt) and His Prophet (s), we go the route that Holy Qur'an and the hadith of the Prophet (s) encouraged us.

 The Prophet (s) said: